 NOAA Research will grow the leaders of tomorrow.
 With a focus on diversity and inclusion, NOAA Research will broaden its talent pool to reflect multidisciplinary skill sets.
 NOAA Research will develop leadership and management skill sets across the workforce to prepare for succession planning and the demands of the future.

 "NOAA Research remains committed to implementing programs and policies that encourage representation and participation of diverse groups of people with diverse backgrounds and experiences.
 We can do more to create opportunities for everyone, at all levels.
 We plan to lead by example and continue to focus on improved diversity and inclusion to make NOAA Research's scientific outcomes even stronger."

 Bring awareness to employees, applicants for employment and management about Equal Employment Opportunity/Diversity through the following:

-Diversity, Equity and Inclusion (DEI) are important concepts to the NOAA Research Leadership.
+Diversity, Equity, Inclusion and Accessibility (DEIA) are important concepts to the NOAA Research Leadership.

 to do.
 Diversifying our workforce is a top priority.
 We participate in various conferences and

 career fairs.
 Some of the conferences include: